nemonik/hands-on-DevOps/docs/markdown.md

 ## This course will

 - Discuss DevOps,
-- Have you spin up a DevOps toolchain and development environment, and then
+- Have you spin up a DevOps Factory (i.e., a toolchain) and development environment, and then
 - Author two applications and their accompanying pipelines, the first a continuous integration (CI) and the second a continuous delivery (CD) pipeline.

 --

-We will be spending most of the course hands-on working with the tools and in the Unix command-line making us of the methods and repeated practices of DevOps, so as to grow an understanding of how DevOps actually works.
+We will be spending most of the course hands-on working in the Unix command-line making us of the methods and repeated practices of DevOps, so as to grow an understanding of how DevOps actually works.

 --